Questions about SpanPort Placement Exams?

 Spanish and Portuguese majors develop foreign language skills that are increasingly in demand in today's global economy.
 University graduates hold a variety of positions in a wide range of fields but most have found employment in one of the following areas:

 With Spanish now the foreign language of choice for the majority of U.S. schoolchildren, there is a growing demand for Spanish graduates certified to teach.
 Some graduates also find career opportunities in English as a Second Language (ESL) or Bilingual Education.
 Elementary teachers in schools with large concentrations of Hispanic/Latino students find their knowledge of Spanish helpful in teaching youngsters not yet proficient in English.
 Do you want to be a Spanish teacher?
 Apply to the Spanish Secondary Teaching Education Program.

 The explosion of international business activity has led to a tremendous need for many banks to hire bi- or multilingual overseas representatives and international officers, and for domestic banks to hire similarly skilled staff to assist non-English-speaking customers.

 Many UMass graduates work for the local, state or federal government as administrators, teachers, counselors, and social workers.
 Foreign language skills are essential for a wide range of federal government positions, especially in the State Department, the International Communication Agency, the National Security Agency, the Federal Bureau of Investigation, Immigration and Naturalization Services, the Peace Corps, Head Start, the Office of Economic Opportunity, and VISTA.

-Many graduates of the Department of Spanish and Portuguese bring skills gained from study and their experiences abroad to such fields as social work, international law and other areas of the legal profession, the print and broadcast media, health care services, advertising and sales, publishing, translating, travel and tourism, teaching and research at colleges and universities, and consulting firms.
+Many graduates of the Department of Spanish and Portuguese bring skills gained from study and their experiences abroad to such fields as social work, international law and other areas of the legal profession, the print and broadcast media, health care services (see our Spanish & Health Certificate), advertising and sales, publishing, translating, travel and tourism, teaching and research at colleges and universities, and consulting firms.